elastic/integrations/packages/azure_metrics/docs/container_registry.md

-# Azure Resource Metrics Integration
+# Azure Container Registry Integration

-The Azure Monitor feature collects and aggregates logs and metrics from a variety of sources into a common data platform where it can be used for analysis, visualization, and alerting.
+The Azure Container Registry data stream collects and aggregates storage account related metrics from azure container registry type resources where it can be used for analysis, visualization, and alerting.

-The azure monitor metrics are numerical values that describe some aspect of a system at a particular point in time.
-They are collected at regular intervals and are identified with a timestamp, a name, a value, and one or more defining labels.

-The Azure Resource Metrics will periodically retrieve the azure monitor metrics using the Azure REST APIs as MetricList.
+The Azure Container Registry will periodically retrieve the azure monitor metrics using the Azure REST APIs as MetricList.
 Additional azure API calls will be executed in order to retrieve information regarding the resources targeted by the user.

-###Module-specific configuration notes
+## Integration specific configuration notes

 All the tasks executed against the Azure Monitor REST API will use the Azure Resource Manager authentication model.
 Therefore, all requests must be authenticated with Azure Active Directory (Azure AD).